muhammadarsath/muhammadarsath.github.io/index.md

 [Framework for Comprehensive Side-channel Evaluation of a Microprocessor](/pdf/1000-19.07.18-Muhammad-Arsath-Chester-Rebeiro-IIT-Madras(2).pdf)
 <p style="font-size:11px">
 This work proposes a framework for evaluating data-leaks on SHAKTI C-Class (a RISC-V based microprocessor) through power-consumption side-channels.
 The work provides a comprehensive analysis of various metrics and techniques that have been proposed in literature to analyze data leaks due to such side-channels.
 The evaluation is done using a novel framework based on a Hamming Distance metric for modeling power patterns on binary data.
-The work further explores the cause of such data leaks and identifies architectural designs and practices which lead to such data leakages in the context of SHAKTI C-Class processor.
+The work further explores the cause of such data leaks and identifies architectural designs and practices which lead to such data leakages in the context of SHAKTI C-Class processor.<br>
 Tags: Power Side-channel, Microprocessor Security, Leakage Estimation
 </p>
 <div width="560px" height="315px" style="position: static; clear: both; width: 560px; height: 315px;">&nbsp;<div style="position: relative"><img id="vidimg" width="560px" height="315px" src="" style="position: absolute; top: 0; left: 0; cursor: pointer; pointer-events: none; z-index: 2;" /><iframe id="unlocked-video" style="position: absolute; top: 0; left: 0; z-index: 1;" src="https://www.youtube.com/embed/3oYC9le-jAc" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></div></div>